Ruben890/Mqtt-Broker/README.md

 Basic event flow (receive & send)
 1. The MQTT service (client of the broker) connects to the MQTT broker.
 2. After connecting, the service subscribes to `event/{chipId}` topics for the devices it manages (e.g., all active devices from the DB it needs to monitor).
+3. **Device registration**: After subscribing to `event/{chipId}`, the device **must send a Status event** (via MQTT message with EventType or status topic) to the backend.
+The backend's `StatusStrategy` receives this message, extracts device info, and registers/updates the device in the database.
+This ensures the device is discoverable and the system can send/receive events to/from it.
-3. When the backend needs to notify a device, it publishes to `event/{chipId}`.
+4. When the backend needs to notify a device, it publishes to `event/{chipId}` (device must be registered first, per step 3).
-4. To send to a group, backend queries the DB for group members and publishes individually to each `event/{chipId}`.
+5. To send to a group, backend queries the DB for group members and publishes individually to each `event/{chipId}`.

 Message standards (real definitions in code)
 The real classes live in `Src/Shared` and use generics for `Details`: